DE0CH/de0ch.github.io/_posts/2021-08-14-russell-paradox.md

 Now, does $S$ contain itself?
 If it does, by definition, it does not, and vise versa.
 Let that sink in.

 Although the argument is logically correct and sound, it's a bit hard to understand and, in my opinion, does not capture the essence of the paradox -- the universal set is too "big" to be a set, and self reference is not the culprit [^ban-self-reference].
-Therefore, I would like to introduce an alternative (and equivalent) view of the proof, which is similar to cantor's diagonal argument.
+Therefore, I would like to introduce an alternative (and equivalent) view of the proof, which is similar to Cantor's diagonal argument.
 It's a bit more involved and long, but it gives you a much better grasp of what the universal looks like.

 # Terminology Disambiguation

 As I was revising the draft, I noticed that the word "element" can be a bit confusing.
-A set contains elements.
-An element is always relative to a set.
+A set contains elements, so an element is always relative to a set.
 So when I say "an element" it means an element of the set in context.

 Every entity/thing in our discussion is a set.
 This is because all mathematical structures -- numbers, functions, shapes, spaces, etc. -- can all be represented as sets.
 Only having sets in our discussion simplifies things [^set-definition].
 So you may find me referring to the same thing as both a "set" and an "element".
-A set can be an element of another set.
+That is because a set is an element of another set.

 # A Small Universe